 The Responsibilities of the Jural Assembly Offices

-The initial roles are Senator/Delegate, Community Builder, Commissioner, Notary, Sheriff, and Scribe.
+The initial roles are Leader/Delegate, Community Builder, Commissioner, Notary, Sheriff, and Scribe.
 Together they form the executive of the Jural Assembly, and they always seek the active consent of the people in all that they do.

-The Sheriffs are responsible for keeping the peace.
+The Sheriffs are constables, responsible for keeping the peace.
 The Sheriffs assume that any situation that arises can be managed peacefully and with dignity for all concerned.
 They cooperate with the Notaries and with the Jural Assembly and may deputize people to help them keep the peace.

 The Scribes are the historians of the Jural Assembly and of the people.
 Their primary responsibility is to accurately record and disseminate the decisions of the Jural Assembly and follow up on the agreements the members make.
 They are also responsible for recording property deeds and other vital records.

 The Massachusetts Republic is recommending that all the Jural Assemblies conduct themselves sociocratically and attend workshops and the online courses offered by SociocracyForAll.org so that they will succeed in managing the affairs of the people with their active consent.